SharafatKarim/bookmarks/README.md

 - [Where is SciHub](https://whereisscihub.herokuapp.com/go) - Go to correct link of SciHub (reserach paper search).
 - [Arxiv](https://arxiv.org/) - Open access to 1,364,248 e-prints in STEM fields.
 - [Azquotes](http://www.azquotes.com/) - Thousands of quotes by thousands of people.
+- [Chemdiary](https://chemdiary.com/users/sign_in) - Track your drug, research chemical and nootropic use.

 ## Machine learning